If I had a magic time machine I’d go back to the early 90s and have a quiet word with myself about food.

 I’d also have a quiet word about hairstyles and picking at spots, but food would be first.

 At age 14 I was a terrible pescetarian.
-I lived on tuna pasta bake, Linda McCartney Country Pies (*instant bloating*) Findus cheese pancakes (oh they were good in a good-but-nasty way), baked beans, and coffee.
+I lived on tuna pasta bake, Linda McCartney Country Pies (*instant bloating*) Findus cheese pancakes, baked beans, and coffee.
 Lots of coffee.
 Black, two sugars.

 I carried on eating like this into my late teens and early twenties.
 My repertoire expanded a little when I moved out of home and lived with people who introduced me to houmous and feta cheese.